aws-samples/sagemaker-ssh-helper/FAQ.md

 ### I see folders like Desktop, Documents, Downloads, Pictures in SageMaker Studio, is it fine?

 Yes, it's fine.
 They don't contain any of your local data.
 These are the freshly created folders by the VNC server and XFC4 remote desktop environment.
-You will see them if you connect to SageMaker Studio with VNC client after running `sm-local-ssh-ide` command, as described [in the IDE integration section of the documentation](README.md#a-namestudioalocal-ide-integration-with-sagemaker-studio-over-ssh-for-pycharm--vscode).
+You will see them if you connect to SageMaker Studio with VNC client, as described [in the IDE integration section of the documentation](README.md#studio).

 ### I'm running SageMaker in a VPC.
 Do I need to make extra configuration?